Healthcare Training Institute - Quality Education since 1979

 CE for Psychologist, Social Worker, Counselor, & MFT!!

-On the last track, we discussed the impact of five essential growth experiences that can influence the way a couple handles an infidelity crisis.
-The five essential growth experiences we will discuss are being safe and secure, functioning independently, having solid emotional connections, being able to value yourself, and living with realistic limitations.
+In the last section, we discussed the impact of five essential growth experiences that can influence the way a couple handles an infidelity crisis.
+The five essential growth experiences we discussed are being safe and secure, functioning independently, having solid emotional connections, being able to value yourself, and living with realistic limitations.

-On this track, we will discuss how understanding the ‘flip flop factor’ can help couples working through an infidelity crisis address the disenchantment process.
+In this section, we will discuss how understanding the "flip flop factor" can help couples working through an infidelity crisis address the disenchantment process.
 We will also discuss a specific technique to help couples analyze how the flip flop factor may be affecting their feelings of disenchantment towards their partner.

 As a child, Tom’s father used get-rich-quick schemes in order to avoid regular employment.
 As a result, Tom’s family had depended on the paychecks brought in by his mother.
 Tom stated, "I really resented Dad for not pulling his weight, but I adored my mum.
 I guess I came to believe loving someone meant sacrificing your happiness for them."